-(1) The program curriculum requires not less than twelve months of clinical nursing coursework;
+(1) The program curriculum requires not less than forty-five weeks of clinical nursing coursework;

 (2) The philosophy, conceptual framework, outcome objectives, and overall curriculum in the nursing major are substantively equivalent to that required for program completion for typical students graduating from the same program;

 (3) The advanced standing option meets all other requirements set forth in this rule.

 (F) The curriculum shall consist of course content in nursing art and science, the physical biological and technological sciences, and social and behavioral sciences.
 This content may be integrated, combined, or presented as separate courses as follows: